Three Amazon sellers who conquered challenges to achieve success

 Amazon invests in brand protection

-In 2021, Amazon invested more than $900 million and employed more than 12,000 people—including machine learning scientists, software developers, and expert investigators—to protect customers, brands, selling partners, and stores from counterfeit, fraud, and other forms of abuse.
+In 2022, Amazon invested more than $1.2 billion and employed over 15,000 scientists, software developers, and investigators to protect customers, brands, independent sellers, and vendors from counterfeits and other forms of abuse.

 Learn how Angela’s son’s ADHD diagnosis inspired the launch of a business.